The Demon Headmaster (1996 TV series): Part 1 – The Demon Headmaster (Episodes 1–3)

 Note: Also sometimes known as Look Into My Eyes, though this title does not appear on the screen.

 Dinah Glass moves in with the Hunter family and starts going to the same school as her foster brothers Lloyd and Harvey.
-It is not easy, as they seem to hate her, and school is really strange.
-Pupils suddenly talk like robots and do weird things, even Dinah finds herself acting oddly.
+It is not easy, as she finds the school strange, and her foster brothers seem to hate her.
+Pupils suddenly talk like robots and do unusual things, and even Dinah finds herself acting oddly.
 She is sure the headmaster has some kind of power over them, and is determined to find out more.
 But the Demon Headmaster is equally determined to stop her.

 Part 2 – The Prime Minister's Brain (Episodes 4–6)

-Octopus Dare is the new computer game at school – everyone is playing it.
-But only Dinah is any good at it.
-Soon all she can think about is Octopus Dare.
-She wins a place at the grand final, and she is delighted.
-But there is something strange about it all that scares Dinah – so her friends come with her to the final.
+Octopus Dare is the new computer game at school – everyone is playing it, but only Dinah is any good at it.
+Soon, all she can think about is Octopus Dare.
+She wins a place at the grand final, and is delighted.
+But there is something strange about it all that scares Dinah, so her friends come with her to the final.
 Before long they find themselves in trouble, as the Computer Director turns out to be their old enemy, the Demon Headmaster.

 Series 2 – The Demon Headmaster Strikes Again (Late 1996)

 Dinah's father is headhunted for a new job at the Biogenetic Research Centre, but the Demon Headmaster is the director.
-This time his lust for power sees him meddling with evolution itself; the Headmaster has created an Evolution Accelerator, for which he wants Dinah's DNA to create a "perfect" human, with Dinah's intellect but no emotions.
+This time, his lust for power sees him meddling with evolution itself; the Headmaster has created an Evolution Accelerator, for which he wants Dinah's DNA to create a "perfect" human, with Dinah's intellect but no emotions.
 He then puts Dinah into terrible danger to test his theories.

 CBBC Pantomime – The Demon Headmaster Takes Over TV (1997)

-On 25 December 1997, Christmas Day, CBBC showed The Demon Headmaster Takes Over TV, a recorded version of the CBBC Pantomime, performed at the CBBC Big Bash in National Exhibition Centre, Birmingham that year.
-Whilst the first two series have been repeated several times on television, this special was only shown once and has never been repeated.
+On Christmas Day 1997, CBBC showed The Demon Headmaster Takes Over TV, a recorded version of the CBBC Pantomime, performed at the CBBC Big Bash in the National Exhibition Centre, Birmingham that year.
+Terrence Hardiman did not appear live during the show, appearing only as pre-recorded images on a video wall.
+Whilst the first two series have been repeated several times on television, this special was only shown once and has never been repeated. or made available as a DVD extra.